 I frankly don’t know how many hours it takes to finish each dial, but the result looks stunningly impressive.
 This is not just a piece of sheet metal from some “legendary” sports car that was simply glued to the dial and sold at a premium: this one is a work of art.

 As usual, the dial features the trademark “Time Bridge” element.
-Crafted from the aforementioned “German silver”, the part visually unites the jumping hours and minutes indicators at 9 and 3 o’clock respectively, as well as the subsidiary seconds indicator at 6 hours that balances the whole composition.
+Crafted from the aforementioned “German silver”, the part visually unites the jumping hours and minutes indicators at 9 and 3 o’clock respectively, as well as the subsidiary seconds indicator at 6 hours that balance the whole composition.

 Of course, the real star here is the Lange L043.4 hand-wound caliber.
 Comprising 425 parts and featuring whole 68 jewels, this movement beats at a slow pace of just 18,000 vibrations per hour and still stores only so much energy to keep the watch ticking for just 36 hours after being fully wound.